s-bayer/hamplate/README.md

 *Be carefull not to overwrite your *.scala.html files by accident!* Happend to me.
 Really hurts...

+### Troubleshooting ###

+If you want to update to a new version and sbt doesn't pull the new version try to clear out "~/.sbt/staging/".

 ## Syntax

 ### Basic Syntax ###